threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_digital_ocean.md

 - Keep the underlying Ubuntu system updated for security patches
 - Monitor system logs for any unusual activity

+## Gateway Usage for Users

+Once your web gateway is operational, users can leverage it to expose their workloads:

+### For Workload Deployment
+1. **Deploy workloads** on any 3Nodes (IPv4 not required)
+2. **Select your gateway** from available options in the ThreeFold Dashboard
+3. **Configure routing** to connect gateway to workload via Mycelium network
+4. **Access applications** through the gateway's public IPv4 endpoint

+### Gateway Benefits for Users
+- **Cost Savings**: No need for expensive IPv4 addresses on workload nodes
+- **Global Access**: Workloads become accessible from anywhere on the internet
+- **Secure Communication**: Internal traffic encrypted via Mycelium network
+- **Flexible Deployment**: Place workloads on optimal 3Nodes regardless of IP availability

 ## Next Steps

 Once your ZeroOS gateway is running:

-1. Configure workload exposure rules
-2. Set up monitoring and alerting
-3. Document your specific network configuration
-4. Test connectivity from other ZeroOS nodes
+1. **Configure gateway domains** and certificates as needed
+2. **Advertise your gateway** to the ThreeFold community
+3. **Monitor gateway performance** and connectivity
+4. **Consider implementing backup** gateway solutions for redundancy
+5. **Set up billing/usage tracking** if offering commercial gateway services

-This completes the Digital Ocean ZeroOS setup process.
-The system should now be ready to serve as a gateway for your ZeroOS infrastructure.
+This completes the Digital Ocean web gateway setup process.
+Your gateway is now ready to bridge IPv4 internet traffic to ThreeFold's Mycelium network, enabling users to deploy globally accessible applications without requiring public IP addresses on their workload nodes.